Welcome back to Part 3 of The Comical Colon’s 5-Year Chronic Illness Anniversary Series!

 But I took this plunge because I was tired of feeling like I was missing out on something.
 I was tired of being in a position that didn’t fulfill me.
 I saw my coworkers following their dreams by working there, and I wanted that for myself.

-But I knew my dreams were laced with knowledge about metabolism, enzymes, and intestinal villi...not how to escort someone out of the building after failing their drug screening or how to properly fire someone without making them cry.
+But I knew my dreams were laced with knowledge about health, content creation, and disease management—not how to escort someone out of the building after failing their drug screen or how to fire someone without making them cry.
+(I’ve had to do both of these).

 I wasn’t exactly sure how.
 Maybe through becoming a dietitian.
 Maybe through working with patients at hospitals.
 Or by becoming a wellness coordinator consultant for companies.